nhattruongniit/react-todo-dms/README.md

 # REACT TODO DMS

-A simple react boilerplate apps built with React Typescript, redux and MUI.
+A simple react todo apps built by React and MUI.

 ## Stack